 We are proud of the graduates of the diplomacy program, many of whom occupy influential roles in leading organizations throughout the world.
 Example positions include Senior Adviser to the Minister of International Trade and Maritime Domain Awareness Analyst.

 Part of our recipe for the program's success is the caliber of students Norwich University attracts.
 A large number of our incoming students have experience abroad prior to enrolling in our master’s program, and many are working in an international capacity while completing the degree.
 This exposes students to a range of worldviews to help broaden their perspective, and a rich network to draw from for years to come.

 As graduate Danilo Zimbres, a diplomat serving as Vice-Counsel for Brazil in Frankfurt, Germany, puts it:

 "During my studies at Norwich I could interact with senior officers from the U.S. Armed Forces, important leading figures of the United Nations, and senior managers from Non-Governmental organizations.
 We have established during the course of our studies solid bonds of friendship that will outlast our graduations and constitute an important networking factor in our professional lives."

 Norwich diplomacy program graduates are employed by organizations such as the United Nations, General Dynamics, and the U.S. State Department, and in positions such as intelligence advisor, communications director, and government relations director.
+A recent survey* showed that 85% of graduates who wanted to advance in their career were successful in doing so.
 Select employers of graduates from our online diplomacy program include: